 - The submitted IBR must be approved before incurring any costs related to the project in order to be eligible for reimbursement.

 Applicants must operate a business in Nebraska to process, manufacture, and/or distribute a product, or provide an exportable service.
-They must be in business for at least one year; and they must qualify as a small business entity according to the U.S. Small Business Administration.
+They must be in business for at least one year, and they must qualify as a small business entity according to U.S. Small Business Administration standards.